Description of the Departmental Income Summary Reports

 3. Account Name - same as fund agreement.

 4. Donor Name and Address -name of the individual/corporation who receives the hard credit for the gift and who receives the gift receipt and/or acknowledgement.
 If the donor has requested that the gift be anonymous, no additional donor information will appear on the gift report.
-You may need to check the ASCEND database or contact the Office of Gift & Alumni Information Management for more details.
+You may need to check the database or contact the Office of Gift Accounting for more details.

 5. Gift Amount - amount recorded for this gift.
 All new gifts that are credited to the account are recorded as a positive amount.